taigi0315/chois-ml-note/README.md

-This is place I store all codes/data for blog post.
+# This is place I store all codes/data for blog post.</br>
-You can find detail information on my blog https://taigi0315.github.io
+## You can find detail information on my blog https://taigi0315.github.io